372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

         (a) Command Line:
             - From the command line go into the directory that has p2_shortif.ruby
             - Print the command: ruby p2_shortif.ruby
-            - This will compile and run the program and two lines should print to the console (b) Atom editor:
+            - This will compile and run the program and each of the five short-if statements will run
+        (b) Atom editor:
             - Load the file p2_shortif.ruby into the workspace
             - Click Packages -> Script -> Run Script
-            - This will compile and run the program and two lines should print to the console
+            - This will compile and run the program and each of the five short-if statements will run

 (5) p2_unless.ruby
     - This is a short snippet of Ruby code that shows how to use an unless statement.
 There are